stadium-software/howto-lists/readme.md

 ## Value Mapping

 Incoming properties can be mapped to `List` properties when names of the properties of the assigned data differ from the `List` `Item Type` properties.
-For this purpose, selet the `Field Mapping` option in the `List` `Value` property dropdown.
+For this purpose, select the `Field Mapping` option in the `List` `Value` property dropdown.

 ![](images/FieldMappingOption.png)